steve71/RasPiBrew/RASPI-SETUP.md

 ## Kernel Patch for Dallas 1-wire and I2C

-Note that the following has *not* been tested with the new Raspbian Distribution and could cause you having to reinstall the operating system on the sdcard.
+Note that the following only works with the Debian Wheezy June Distribution (debian6-19-04-2012.zip):

 Automated script to add 1-wire and I2C drivers: